SchwarzIT/sap-usi/README.md

 The list is not necessarily complete.
 If applicable, we might end up writing test code to test parts of the development in isolation.
 And for the sake of compliance the review has to be documented internally and at least three different colleagues will be involved.
 This process simply takes some time.

+Please do not get intimidated by that review process.
+We will not make that your problem and we will try to keep things friendly.

+As long as the new version does not introduce harmful things like e.g. bugs or security issues, we will accept the pull request.
+If your code does not comply to our internal guidelines, we will refactor it internally, so that it passes the review process.
+After that we will merge your version into the main branch right before pushing our refactored version into the main branch.

 # Software catalog